-We are now creating a series of video interviews with political leaders and other intriguing people.
-The aim is to share ideas for making progress as an interconnected society.
+We have been creating a series of video interviews with political leaders; the aim is to share ideas for making progress as an interconnected society.

 We began this project in July 2019 with a wide-ranging interview of Dr. Heinz Fischer, former Federal President of the Republic of Austria.
-Heather, Nour and Rania conducted this interview which was supported by Webster Vienna Private University (WVPU); Rania recently received a full-time scholarship for the WVPU International Relations Bachelor’s program.
+Heather, Nour and Rania conducted this interview which was supported by Webster Vienna Private University (WVPU).

-We continued the videotaped interviews at European Forum Alpbach in August 2019, where Suad, Nour and Heather interviewed former United Nations Secretary-General Ban Ki-moon and Pascal Lamy, former DG of the World Trade Organization, in that beautiful Alpine setting.
+With the support of the Amerika Institut, we continued the videotaped interviews at European Forum Alpbach in August 2019, where Suad, Nour and Heather interviewed former United Nations Secretary-General Ban Ki-moon and Pascal Lamy, former DG of the World Trade Organization, in that beautiful Alpine setting:

 Project in Development